 It should be noted that periodic cleaning and re-greasing of the terminals would be considered best practice.
 The 330 will not dry up or evaporate and the grease does not migrate; however it should be considered that all grease can be mechanically pushed, so multiple battery changes will most likely mean that small amounts of grease will be lost or transferred to the the battery charger as time goes by.
 Also, although grease does not attract dirt, it could be that debris does slowly accumulate on the battery contact surfaces.
 A simple wiping away of the grease with a clean rag and the re-application of 330 is a sensible precaution/maintenance task.
 How often should the 330 be wiped away and re-applied?
 Hard to say as it depends on levels of bike use and number of battery changes per month/year, but changing the grease once or twice per year would seem sensible.

 So what was the problem?
 What did the use of Tribosyn 330 fix?
-Impossible for the author to be sure as we did not get to see the contact surfaces in person, but most likely a combination of oxidation and contact wear.
+Impossible for the author to be sure as we did not get to see the contact surfaces in person, but most likely a contact wear related issue and probably oxidation issues.
+In theory, Au/Gold is a noble metal and so should not react with oxygen under normal conditions.
+However, usually gold is used as a plating layer over a base metal, if the Au layer is too thin, it will contain holes and will allow oxygen to corrode the base metal, which often sends oxidation products to the surface to interfere with electrical continuity.
 The 330 will prevent oxidation from occurring on the contact surfaces so an open circuit cannot be created.
 Fretting corrosion cannot be ruled out either, if the owner/rider experienced the ‘cut out’ mid-ride, it could be that there was microscopic debris building up between the contact surfaces as the ride progressed, building up to a point where one or more contact surfaces were affected enough to cause a failure.
 Why not find out more about fretting corrosion to understand what could be happening.

 A Preventative Maintenance Solution, Not A Magical Repair Product